openpnp/openpnp/TinyG.md

 * Also related to small moves: https://www.synthetos.com/topics/g0-minimum-movement/
 * Alden's answer to Juha's query about this: https://www.synthetos.com/topics/g0-minimum-movement/#post-3790 To me this seems like a bug in TinyG that should be fixed.
 There is no guarantee that another move is coming, so not moving at all seems like an error.
+* It is possible to use M2 for end of move detection, example using lazy Json - https://justpaste.it/1d3ht
+* it have problems on long moves, doing erratic move (driving to E-stop if installed) , this only over 40cm
+* coordinate need to be given two times, otherwise it don't necessary position on correct location - https://github.com/synthetos/TinyG/issues/178
+* gcode backlash can be used to solve the near motion problem.
+* tinyg works, and with shared C patch it can drive two C motors using one driver
+* It is not easy to setup and it have definitive several programming error that depend on the version used, need to be avoided.
+If you can, avoid this controller.